ZhangXiaotong015/TopkMIP-LDM/README.md

 ```
 You can find the model weights at [this link](https://drive.google.com/drive/folders/1V9NtZingw9XQmFGbGGFOE59vtF6iDeck?usp=drive_link) and download them to ```Dockerfile/topkMIP/model```.

-The input is a liver-masked CT volume that has been cropped to the liver region.

-The output is a binary liver vessel mask.
+For the complete workflow, the input is a liver-masked CT volume cropped to the liver region with a size of (256,256,slices), while the output is a binary mask of the liver vessels.

 **This method does not work well for CT volumes with a low contrast-to-noise ratio (CNR).
 To handle low-CNR cases, please use our other method, [GATSegDiff](https://github.com/ZhangXiaotong015/GATSegDiff).*